juju/docs/src/en/charms-constraints.md

 When using the localhost cloud, constraints are ineffectual due the nature of this cloud's underlying technology (LXD), where each machine will, by default, have access to **all** of the LXD host's resources.
-Here, an exact hardware specification can be requested, but is done at the LXD level.
-An example will be provided.
+Here, an exact hardware specification can be requested, but is done at the LXD level (see example below).

 ## Constraint scopes, defaults, and precedence